KarMiles/campervan-adventures/README.md

     * FAQ - presents answers to frequently asked questions related to company's rental and campervan service business.

-    * Contact Me - provides contact data (opening hours, address of the company, telephone number and an email address), Google map, newsletter sign-up section.
+    * Contact Us - provides contact data (opening hours, address of the company, telephone number and an email address), Google map, newsletter sign-up section.

-3.	**Footer** present at the bottom of each page, with links to company’s social media at the bottom of every page.
+3.	**Footer** is present at the bottom of each page, with links to company’s social media.
 Links in the footer open in separate browser windows.

 # Plane 4 Skeleton